NorESMhub/noresm-exp/content/noresm2_hist/noresm2_mm_hist.md

 - **NFHISTfrc2_f09_mg17_20191107 (1975 - 2012)**

-Please note,  this simulations does not have the NorESM2 derived DMS emissions, but uses Lana.
+Please note, this simulation does not have the NorESM2 derived DMS emissions, but uses Lana.

 The cmorized data can be accessed on NIRD @ sigma2 under: